 - 2 tbsp. chopped Red Onion

 - Grab two frying pans.
-Heat oil over medium heat and add plantain strips.
+Heat oil over medium heat and add plantain strips to one skillet.
 Fry for 3-4 minutes until super crispy.

 - While plantain strips are frying, add butter to the second skillet over medium-high heat.
-Crack in a couple of eggs and fry for roughly 4 minutes, or until the eggs are set but the yolks are still runny. (check out my post about how to make a perfectly fried egg)
+Crack in a couple of eggs and fry for roughly 4-5 minutes, or until the eggs are set but the yolks are still runny.

 - Back to the plantains, once they are nice and crispy pour over the salsa and gently toss together.
-Be careful not to overcoat the chips, because that will result in a soggy mess and that's not fun for anyone.
+Be careful not to overcoat them.
 You want them to be coated, but remain crispy.

-- Place plantain chilaquiles on a serving plate and top with desired garnishes and fried egg.
+- Place plantain chilaquiles on a serving plate and top with desired garnishes and the fried egg.